containerize-com/Products/en/lms/chamilo/_index.md

 description: Chamilo is a free and open-source e-learning platform.
 Lightweight & flexible cross-platform solution for web-based applications that is compatible with SCORM.
 keywords: lms for elearning, elearning lms, free elearning tool, open source elearning platform, free learning management software
 singlepageh1title: Create Online Learning Website With Free E-learning Tool
-singlepageh2title: Improve access to education by building online e-learning platform with free learning management software.
-Quickly create courses and track student's progress.
+singlepageh2title: Improve access to education by building online e-learning platforms with free learning management software.
+Easily create courses and track student's progress.
 Shortdescriptionlistingpage: Chamilo is a free and open-source LMS for e-learning sites.
 It's a lightweight and adaptable PHP-based web program that supports LDAP for user authentication.
 linktitle: Chamilo
 Imagetext:  LMS For E-learning